Coronavirus - Frequently asked questions

 Can I apply for a new passport?

-To pick up your new passport, we invite you to make an appointment with the Passport Department of the Consulate General in Montreal.
+To pick up your new passport, we invite you wait for the Consulate General's signal informing you that your new passport is ready.
 Make sure you bring a piece of identification during your visit.

 Can I obtain a visa to travel to Belgium?